 “Something’s wrong,” says Starling Keene, the associate principal at SHoP Architects.
 She picks up the instruction manual for further scrutiny.
 Aceves, who had been watching the process silently, walks over the turns the paper around.
 “You were looking at it upside down,” the Parsons junior said.
 The room erupts in laughter.

-Blu Dot is the site of the assembly trials for the Flat Pack Studio, a course at Parsons The New School for Design where students spend the semester designing products with a few key limitations.
+Blu Dot is the site of the assembly trials for the Flat Pack Studio, a course at Parsons School of Design where students spend the semester designing products with a few key limitations.
 Professor Mark Bechtel challenged them to create objects that could fit into a standard UPS box or tube.
 The final for the course was the assembly trail, where judges Starling Keene, Parsons associate professor of product design Robert Kirkbride, brothers Granger Moorhead and Robert Moorhead of the design firm Moorhead & Moorhead, faculty member Allan Wexler, and Blue Dot co-founder Maurice Blanks had 15 minutes to build the objects with out assistance from the student designers.

 After the assembly trial, the judges took time to offer advice and critique each student’s work.
 Going back to Aceves’ two-seater bench, Keene was enthusiastic about the aesthetics.
 “It’s so dynamic and flexible,” she said, referring to the alternative ways the legs could be attached to create different looks.
 Maurice Blanks had a suggestion for assembly.
 “We could’ve used more visual clues in the instruction manual,” he said.
 “And does it need to be solid wood?
 A more hollow form would cut down on shipping costs.”